One minute, you feel clear and have a plan. The next? Your wife or girlfriend pokes you just right.

 Can’t calm his sex drive without chasing sex or porn

 Healing a broken heart after your wife walks away happens in stages.
 Men are affected by heartbreak differently than women, so the steps to heal are a little different.
-This article and video below will help you take the right steps to feeling better.
+This article and the video below will help you take the right steps to feeling better.

 The Pain Of Heartbreak